github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

    from Try t
    select t.getFinalbody()

-➤ `See this in the query console <https://lgtm.com/query/659662193/>`__.
+➤ `See this in the query console on LGTM.com <https://lgtm.com/query/659662193/>`__.
 Many projects include examples of this pattern.

 2. Finding ``except`` blocks that do nothing
 ''''''''''''''''''''''''''''''''''''''''''''